neondatabase/website/content/use-cases/dev-test.md

 ---

 <Admonition type="note" title="TL;DR">
-- Database branching is a game-changer for dev/test environments: there's no need to manage seed data, keep environments in sync, or wait for instances to be available.
-In one click, you can create an isolated database copy with production-like data.
+Database branching is a game-changer for dev/test environments: there's no need to manage seed data, keep environments in sync, or wait for instances to be available.
 What you get: more developer velocity with +75% less costs.
 - You can use Neon for your ephemeral environments even when production lives somewhere else:
   - You keep your production DB in your current Postgres
   - You "move" your non-prod environments to Neon (i.e. by syncing a subset of data daily)
   - To build / test / debug in Neon
-  - Once the changes are tested, you apply them back to prod
-- You can sign up for Neon to experiment with this workflow right away ([we have a Free plan](https://console.neon.tech/signup)).
+  - Once the changes are tested, you apply them back to prod Try this workflow in Neon right away ([we have a Free plan](https://console.neon.tech/signup)).
 Follow the steps [in this guide](https://neon.tech/docs/use-cases/dev-test) to set things up.
 </Admonition>

-# Ephemeral Environments Are Inefficient in Traditional Postgres
+## Ephemeral Environments Are Inefficient in Traditional Postgres

 ---